 ERP readiness assessment protects the organization from implementation delays.
 Implementation delays could transpire for a number of reasons.

 Though ERP Software promises business growth, incompatibility and unpreparedness are important elements that can hinder ERP implementation.
-Wrong implementation in some cases may bring organization to the brink of bankruptcy.
+The wrong implementation in some cases may bring an organization to the brink of bankruptcy.